ryokbys/nap/doc/force_fields/Coulomb.rst

 - ``qlow``: lower limit of the charge of the species
 - ``qup``: upper limit of the charge of the species

+``conv_eps``
+  Convergence criterion of the charge optimization.
+  Usually it should be very small to achieve good energy conservation.